ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The HKDF Algorithm is specified by the HMAC Algorithm.

 * Group communication does not necessarily use IP multicast.

+* Fixes in the AIF data model and related parameters.

 ## Version -12 to -13 ## {#sec-12-13}